WojciechMatuszewski/programming-notes/aws-stuff.md

 - it enables you to perform **blue / green deployment** with **ASG**.

 * when it comes to **ECS, it allows you to create blue / green (traffic shifts)** with that aswell.

+- can **integrate with AWS Config** to make sure changes are compliant, otherwise they will not deploy.

 #### CodePipeline